• Skip to primary navigation

 Plum Platz Recipe

-However, Oma’s recipe adds a sugary, sour cream glaze.
-That topping brings the German plum cake to another level.
-It’s like plats plus cake in one.
+However, Oma’s recipe adds a sugary, sour cream topping.
+That brings the German plum cake to another level.
+It’s like plats plus cake in one.ย

 Plum Platz Recipe